pgelsomini/HICbioclean/README.md

 It provides both R functions for integration into R scripts and easy to use R Shiny graphical apps for intuitive data cleaning, validation and calibration without the need for coding.

-Note: In this version of the package, the only dummy codes are provided for import into the HIC database system.
+Note: In this version of the package, only dummy codes are provided for import into the HIC database system.

 ## Installation